Grass cutting, shrubs and weeds

-We maintain and cut the grass on Guildford Borough Council owned land.
-This includes 2,600 acres of parks, countryside and open spaces around Guildford.
-We also cut the grass on behalf of Surrey County Council Highways so that roads and pavements are safe.
+We cut and maintain grass on Guildford Borough Council owned land.
+We also cut and maintain highway grass verges on behalf of Surrey County Council.